suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 --- abstract

 This document specifies a firmware update mechanism where the firmware image is encrypted.
-Firmware encryption uses the IETF SUIT manifest with key establishment provided by the hybrid public-key encryption (HPKE) scheme and the AES Key Wrap (AES-KW) with a pre-shared key-encryption key.
-Encryption of the firmware image is accomplished using the established content encryption key and a mutually agreed symmetric encryption algorithm, such as AES-GCM or AES-CCM.
+Firmware encryption uses the IETF SUIT manifest with key establishment provided by hybrid public-key encryption (HPKE) and AES Key Wrap (AES-KW).
+HPKE uses public key cryptography while AES-KW uses a pre-shared key-encryption key.
+Encryption of the firmware image is accomplished with convential symmetric key cryptography.

 --- middle